 Conrad Centennial Singapore underwent a progressive refurbishment in 2018 that encompassed the guest rooms, executive lounge plus a couple of new facilities by the swimming pool.
 I have personally stayed in this property quite a few times and always found the deliberately high beds one of the most comfortable among hotels in Singapore.
-Recently, I returned for a staycation – this time to experience what the newly renovated rooms and executive lounge have to offer.
+Recently, I returned for a staycation – this time to experience what the renovated rooms and executive lounge have to offer under the current situation.